 When a part of the infrastructure has been declared congested, the Swedish Transport Administration allocated the capacity through a decision on allocation of capacity with support of priority criteria.
+This applies both when the congestion has been made after dispute resolution and when the infrastructure has been declared congested before the coordination begins.
 For details regarding the priority criteria, see Annex 4 B.

-In the cases where the priority criteria does not solve the conflict, i.e. when the socio-economic calculation for the solutions result in equal values, separation will be applied.
+In the cases where the priority criteria does not solve the conflict, i.e. when the socioeconomic calculation for the solutions result in equal values, separation will be applied.
 This is described in Annex 4 B, Section 6.7.